dkidney/how2/brew/brew.md

 # list all apps installed via the app strore
 mas list

+# search for an app in the app store
+mas search Xcode

-# install an app from the app strore
+# install an app from the app store
-mas install xxx
+mas install 497799835
 ```

 -----